miyako/doc4d/README.md

 - If `$PORT` isn't set, `entrypoint.sh` falls back to port `80`.
 - Make sure outbound HTTPS to `huggingface.co` is allowed on first boot (for the model/DB download).
-- Persist `models/` and `data/` on a volume if you want to avoid re-downloading ~350M-model-sized assets on every restart.
+- Persist `models/` and `data/` on a volume if you want to avoid re-downloading the GGUF checkpoint on every restart.
+- If building on a platform without a prebuilt `llama-cpp-python` wheel, expect the `pip install` step to compile from source — keep `build-essential`/`cmake` available at build time.

 ## Connecting an MCP client